View related sites

 We believe it is important to recognise your achievement, even if you do not reach Level B1.
 If your exam performance is below Level B1, but falls within Level A2, we will recognise your achievement with a Cambridge English certificate stating that you demonstrated ability at Level A2.

-How long is my Cambridge English: Preliminary for Schools certificate valid for?
+How long is my B1 Preliminary for Schools certificate valid for?